willwright/gitrelease-py/docs/pages/index.md

  - Roll release from master or from previous release candidate

-For features, getting started with development, see the {% include doc.html name="Getting Started" path="getting-started" %} page.
 Would you like to request a feature or contribute?
 [Open an issue]({{ site.repo }}/issues)